ashishbarnabas/getsetplan/README.md

 `. bin/activate`
 <br />

-4. Create a folder named `src`. cd into it and clone repo within this `mkdir src && cd src && git clone https://github.com/ashishbarnabas/getsetplan.git .`
+4. Create a folder named `src`. cd into it and clone repo within this by using the command --> `mkdir src && cd src && git clone https://github.com/ashishbarnabas/getsetplan.git .`
 <br />